Matheus Reis

-Matheus Reis de Lima (born 18 February 1995) is a Brazilian professional footballer who plays as a left-back or a centre-back for Primeira Liga club Sporting CP.
+Matheus Reis de Lima (born 18 February 1995) is a Brazilian professional footballer who plays as a left-back or a centre-back for Russian Premier League club CSKA Moscow.

 Club career

 São Paulo

 Born in São João da Boa Vista, São Paulo, Reis joined São Paulo FC's academy at the age of 13.
 He started his senior career with Clube Atlético Sorocaba, on loan.

 Reis made his debut in the Campeonato Brasileiro Série A for São Paulo on 2 July 2015, in a 2–1 away loss against Club Athletico Paranaense.
 In January 2017, he was loaned to fellow top-division club Esporte Clube Bahia.

 On 1 January 2018, still on loan, Reis moved to Portugal with Moreirense FC.
 His first Primeira Liga appearance took place on 4 February, when he came on as a 79th-minute substitute for Arsénio Nunes in the 2–1 away win over C.D.
 Tondela.